osandov/drgn/README.rst

     (char [56])"snd"
     (char [56])"evdev"
     (char [56])"i915"

+Although other debuggers like `GDB <https://www.gnu.org/software/gdb/>`_ have scripting support, drgn aims to make scripting as natural as possible so that debugging feels like coding.
+This makes it well-suited for introspecting the complex, inter-connected state in large programs.
+It is also designed as a library that can be used for more purpose-built tools.

 drgn was developed for debugging the Linux kernel (as an alternative to the `crash <http://people.redhat.com/anderson/>`_ utility), but it can also debug